aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/get-scene-information/_index.md

 | **Performance bottleneck on large scenes** | Use `scene.optimize()` before saving to reduce memory usage. |
 | **ASCII FBX is too large** | Switch to binary FBX by using `FileFormat.FBX7500` (see FAQ). |

-## FAQ's

-### Q1: Is Aspose.3D compatible with all Java IDEs?

-A1: Yes, Aspose.3D is designed to work seamlessly with all major Java IDEs.

-### Q2: Can I use Aspose.3D for commercial projects?

-A2: Absolutely.
-Aspose.3D offers commercial licenses for developers, ensuring you comply with licensing requirements.

-### Q3: Where can I find additional support for Aspose.3D?

-A3: For any queries or assistance, visit the [Aspose.3D forum](https://forum.aspose.com/c/3d/18).

-### Q4: Is there a free trial available for Aspose.3D?

-A4: Yes, you can explore the features with a free trial available [here](https://releases.aspose.com/).

-### Q5: How can I obtain a temporary license for Aspose.3D?

-A5: Get a temporary license for testing purposes [here](https://purchase.aspose.com/temporary-license/).

 ## Frequently Asked Questions

 **Q: How do I change the output format to binary FBX?**